syl20bnr/spacemacs/README.md

 Lisp navigation and edition is performed with a custom evil `lisp state` provided by [evil-lisp-state][evil-lisp-state] package.

+#### Philosophy

+`evil-lisp-state` goal is to replace as much as possible the `normal state` in lisp buffers.

+To achieve this goal, this mode tries to keep the useful commands from the `normal state` and add new commands (often with `shift` modifier) for manipulating the data structure.

+_Note: Be sure to try the key bindings '(' and ')'.
+I use them all the time and it may be one of the best features of this mode._

 #### Intuitive navigation model

 `hjkl` behaves like in the default `normal state`.